cylc/cylc-doc/src/user-guide/writing-suites.rst

 Writing Suites
 ==============

-Cylc suites are defined in structured, validated, :cylc:conf:`suite.rc` files that concisely specify the properties of, and the relationships between, the various tasks managed by the suite.
+Cylc suites are defined in structured, validated, :cylc:conf:`flow.cylc` files that concisely specify the properties of, and the relationships between, the various tasks managed by the suite.